Equal Pay Act Discrimination

 It’s a simple concept.
 Men and women who do the same work should make the same money.
 It’s not only fair – it’s the law.
 Despite years of progress on this issue, some employers don’t follow the law.
 The experienced discrimination attorneys at Gibson Law, LLC fight for the rights of employees who are being denied equal pay.

-Our lawyers know how employers approach cases like these.
+Our equal pay lawyers know how employers approach cases like these.
 That’s because we used to work at a large national law firm.
 We represented employers against claims involving all types of employment issues, such as harassment or discrimination.
 Now, we use our experience and legal knowledge to help employees who have been wronged.

 The Equal Pay Act (EPA) specifically prohibits pay discrimination based on gender.
 It states that men and women must be paid the same for doing “equal work on jobs that require equal skill, effort, and responsibility, and are performed under similar working conditions.”
 In short, if male and female employees are doing the same job at the same location under the same conditions, they should be paid the same.